Cubit-AS/release-notes/customer.md

 ## Synchronization of Customers and Facilities

-This document covers the APIs used to create, update, delete, or retrieve customers and facilities from Cubit Tilsyn.
+This document covers the APIs used to create, update, delete, or retrieve customers and plants from Cubit Core.

 ### Endpoints for Creation and Updating:
 The endpoints for creating and updating are 'upsert' endpoints.
 That means there are no separate endpoints for update and insert; the same endpoint is used for both.
 If an element does not exist, it will be created.
 If it exists, it will be updated.